Special Subsidies for Children's Culture

 - Subsidies are awarded on condition that Parliament allocates the required appropriations in its annual State budget.

-- Mandatory: Signed and audited financial statements for the previous financial period (income statement and balance sheet)
+- Mandatory: The community’s audited financial statements (signed) for the previous financial period (income statement and balance sheet)

 - If the application arrives after the application deadline.
 Applications must be received by the Arts Promotion Centre Finland by 4:00pm on the last day of the application period.